vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 While this might be true for simple scenarios, it doesn't scale well.
 Some of the benefits of using such proxy are:

 - **Caching** - selected responses can be cached to improve the performance significantly.
 While it's possible to do caching in the browser, each customer would have to make at least one request to a given endpoint.
-- **Lower cost** - when responses are cached, fewer requests are sent to the eCommerce platform.
+- **Lower cost** - when responses are cached, fewer requests are sent to the e-commerce platform.
 Depending on the provider, it might reduce the cost.
 - **Smaller bundle** - with all the clients installed and configured on the server, the final bundle sent to the browsers can be much smaller.
 This is especially true for APIs based on GraphQL.
 - **Security** - API configuration, secrets, and keys are stored on the server and are not sent to the browser.